wjongeneel/coding_assignment/README.md

 - Records that fail validation will be written to a report, you can find the report in the ADLS filesystem under the reports directory.
 NOTE: I had another fun way to create a pdf report.
 Unfortunately I had some issues with getting the external packages working in the pipeline (adding a requirement.txt file to the spark pool did not solve the issue).
 For this solution please check the ```pdf_report.py``` file to get an impression.
 - Successfull records will be written to the ```transactions``` table in the database created by terraform
 - Records that failed validation will be written to the ```failed_transactions``` table in the database created by terraform
 - IMPORTANT: For some reason sometimes errors like the one below prevent the pipeline from running successfully.
-A workaround for this is to manually recreate the pipeline with the same settings as the one that was deployed.
+A workaround for this is to manually recreate the pipeline with a different name and the same settings as the one that was deployed.
 ```
 Operation on target load_customer_statement_records failed: Exception: Failed to create Livy session for executing notebook.
 ```